kesem-io/kesem-sdk/README.md

   <dd><strong>True</strong> / <strong>False</strong> to indicate that fingerprint can be used.</dd>
 </dl>

-## IsFingerprintSet()
+## IsFingerprintSet() API Call
-Check if application password is encoded with fingerprint.
+Check if application password is encrypted with fingerprint.
 ### Returns:
 <dl>
   <dt>error</dt>